-Bitcoin, the first electronic currency, was created in 2008, by Satoshi Nakamoto who later revealed to be the Australian Craig Steven Wright.
+Bitcoin, the first electronic currency, was created in 2008, by Satoshi Nakamoto.

-Since 2010 when Laszlo Hanyecz, one of the developers, made the first transaction, bitcoin has had a tumultuous trajectory.
-In 2018, it started at $15,527,80 only to drop 82% in the next months, reaching a value of $3,880 by the end of December the same year.
+Since 2010 when Laszlo Hanyecz, one of the developers of Bitcoin, made the first transaction, the currency has had a tumultuous trajectory.
+In 2018, it started trading at $15,527,80 only to drop by 82% in the next months, reaching a value of $3,880 by the end of December the same year.
 Now it’s on the rise again.
-In April 2019, a bitcoin is valued at $ 5,280.55.
+In April 2019, a bitcoin is valued at $5,280.55.
 Bitcoin is highly volatile which makes it very difficult for specialists to make predictions.
 There are no real products, cash flows or financial statements behind it; its fluctuations are determined by the market (supply and demand).
 Many critics warn that investments in bitcoin are pure speculations.

 If you’re still interested to buy and sell with bitcoin, read on.

 There are hundreds of retailers worldwide that accept bitcoin.
-Microsoft and Expedia are only two of the many companies that accept bitcoin.
-Use a search engine like Spendabit or Coinmap to find local businesses that accept bitcoin.
+Microsoft and Expedia are only two examples but use a search engine like Spendabit or Coinmap to find local businesses where you can pay with bitcoin.

 The concept of trust is paramount in blockchain, the underlying technology of cryptocurrency.
 This is the first time in history when we can transact without a third party that regulates the exchange.
 We can safely affirm that blockchain contributes to the democratisation of wealth creation worldwide.